All Episodes

 Yeah, I got some emails.

-Hey Rush, how come you how come you didn't mention here Obama said he had to go meet all these world leaders that he's going to be dealing with over the next eight to ten years.
+Hey, Rush, how come you, how come you didn't mention here Obama said he had to go meet all these world leaders that he's going to be dealing with over the next eight to ten years?

 This is the arrogance of arrogance from the Messiah, Lord Barack Obama.

-However, it ain't gonna happen.
+However, it ain't going to happen.

 And instead, something else is in the works.

-Now this is profound to me.
+Now, this is profound to me.

-I mean, this again, once again, Senator McCain has a campaign issue drop right in his lap.
+I mean, this, again, once again, Senator McCain has a campaign issue drop right in his lap.

-While Obama is across the ocean on what is nothing more than a summer camp trip, or the equivalent of going off and visiting some colleges with the parents hovering around helicopter parents, and the drive-by media are the parents.
+While Obama is across the ocean on what is nothing more than a summer camp trip or the equivalent of going off and visiting some colleges with the parents hovering around helicopter parents and the drive-by media are the parents.

-Oh, look at Barry!
+Oh, look at Barry.

-Look at look at who Barry met today.
+Look at who Barry met today.

-He's gonna set him straight.
+He's going to set him straight.

-Barry's gonna set Moleke straight.
+Barry's going to set Maliki straight.

-Barry's gonna set Karzai straight.
+Barry's going to set Karzai straight.

-It's just it's just it's just sickening.
+It's just sickening.

 All the while, what remains the big issue?